MahdiAljazairi/advice-generator-app-solution/README.md

 }
 ```

 The effect was great and I was realy happy with it.
-But, when I tested keyboard focus, the ring on the dice button looked wierd!
-As if there was another instance of the button floating somewhere else.
+But, when I tested keyboard focus, the ring on the dice button looked weird!
+As if there was another instance of the button floating to the left.
 Then it gets even more distorted when I hover over it and move the cursor away.

 ![How the focus ring looked like](./focus-ring-bug.png)

 Eventually, unfortunately, I resolved to use "`opacity`" instead.
-Which still looks nice but not as perfect as before.
+Which still looks nice.
 And the focus ring issue has gone.

 I have tested the effect so far on Firefox and Opera, and none of them had any problems.
-I also tested it on IE11, where it didn't even work &lt;SWEAT DROP&gt;.
+I also tested it on IE11, where it didn't even work 😓.

-The bug seems to be on Chrome only, and I hope it somehow gets fixed.
+The bug seems to be on Chrome only.
+I hope it somehow gets fixed.

 ## Tools